Skyways (British airline): Financial difficulties and merger with Euravia

 In 1961, the Bibby Line sold its minority holding in the Skyways group to Eric Rylands Ltd, henceforth the holding company for all Skyways subsidiaries.
 By that time, most of the Hermes had left the Skyways fleet, and Constellations were exclusively used for all passenger flights, including the weekly scheduled service between Heathrow, Tunis and Malta Skyways operated in association with British European Airways (BEA).

 This was also the time when Skyways began experiencing growing financial difficulties as a result of the high cost of the Constellation lease, the failed joint venture in the Bahamas and BOAC's cancellation of its freight contract with Skyways that had generated three quarters of the latter's revenue.
-This resulted in Skyways' ownership passing to Euravia (London) Ltd, a newly formed British independent airline concentrating on IT and group charter flights from Luton.
+This resulted in Skyways' ownership passing in September 1962 to Euravia (London) Ltd, a newly formed British independent airline concentrating on IT and group charter flights from Luton.

 In October 1962, Euravia (London) took over Skyways for a nominal £1, including four Yorks and three Constellations but excluding the Coach-Air operation, which remained a separate entity.

-Skyways became a wholly owned subsidiary of Euravia in 1963.
+Skyways became a wholly owned subsidiary of Euravia in early 1963.

-Skyways continued trading under the Skyways of London name until 1964, with the Constellations contracted by Euravia parent Universal Skytours to operate IT flights from several UK airports to European holiday destinations.
+Skyways continued flying as Skyways of London name until April 1964, with the Constellations contracted by Euravia parent Universal Skytours to operate IT flights from several UK airports to European holiday destinations.
 In that year, Euravia adopted the Britannia Airways name for all operations following its decision to re-equip its entire fleet with Bristol 175 Britannia turboprops.

-Reconstitution as cargo airline

-A DC-3 of the resurrected Skyways at Paris Charles de Gaulle Airport in August 1979.

-The Skyways cargo operation survived Dan-Air's takeover of Skyways International's passenger operations in February 1972, using three DC-3s Air Freight Ltd had acquired from Skyways Air Cargo, the defunct airline's cargo subsidiary, in 1970.

-Following Skyways Coach-Air's liquidation in early 1971, Air Freight initially continued the former Skyways Air Cargo operation under its own name and, in February 1973, merged with South West Aviation.

-The closure of Ashford Airport in 1974 resulted in the relocation of Air Freight's headquarters and operating base to nearby Lydd Airport.

-In May 1975, Air Freight resurrected the Skyways name, when it began trading as Skyways Cargo Airline.
-This reorganisation led by Eric Rylands resulted in acquisition of a further three DC-3s and an expansion into North Sea oil industry passenger and cargo charters, including the stationing of an aircraft at Aberdeen Airport.
-Another two aircraft were stationed at Aberdeen by autumn 1976.

-Skyways Cargo Airline further expanded by adding three Fairchild Hiller FH-227 turboprop freighters to its DC-3 piston freighters.
-There were also plans to begin scheduled passenger services.

-However, Skyways Cargo Airline's expansionist strategy was not as successful as hoped, and growing financial difficulties forced the closure of Skyways' final incarnation in October 1980.

 Fleet details

-Skyways operated the following aircraft types: